KunOSTeam/userguild/README.md

-# bluelight-firstboot-application
+# kunos-userguild
-The application that provides a tutorial when you first boot the operating system.
+This application is edited version from BluelightOS